-Wha at are the tasks required to achieve these outcomes?
-Target Date: Proposed Lead Delivery Team Find out what support systems these ākonga require.
-Pilot new or enhanced primary mental health services across the Te Pūkenga network.
-2022/23 Lead Team Learner Wellbeing dentify pockets of good practice across the network that could be rolled out nationally.
-Develop nationally consistent support systems to assist these ākonga and Kaiako (teaching and and Services.
-Support Teams: Operations (P &C). support staff) including toolkit of self-help resources, tools to support wellbeing, mentoring nitiatives, etc. LJ&E (Learner/ Whānau Engage.).
-Design and roll-out training and guidance for Te Pūkenga Kaiako (teaching and support staff).
-Develop monitoring processes to ensure these support systems are making a difference for these 2023/24 LJ&E (Learner Insights and Evaluation).
-ADI (AKO framework). ikonga and Kaiako (teaching and support staff).
-To be confirmed
+- 1. Find out what support systems these akonga require.
+Target date: 2022/23 - 2.
+Pilot new or enhanced primary mental health services across the Te Pūkenga network. - 3.
+Identify pockets of good practice across the network that could be rolled out nationally. - 4.
+Develop nationally consistent support systems to assist these ākonga and kaiako (teaching and support staff) including toolkit of self-help resources, tools to support wellbeing, mentoring initiatives, etc. - 5.
+Design and roll-out training and guidance for Te Pūkenga kaiako (teaching and support staff). - 6.
+Develop monitoring processes to ensure these support systems are making a difference for these ākonga and kaiako (teaching and support staff).
+Target date: 2023/24